araobp/sensor-network/README.md

-# Blocks: pretty-easy IoT with PIC16F1
+# Building blocks for smart home and smart office

 ![accelrerometer](./doc/A1324LUA-T-small.png)

 ## Background and motivation

-GPIO, I2C, SPI and UART/USART are widely adopted by sensor/actuator components.
-However, IT guys are not familiar with those low-level interfaces, so I have decided to develop a gateway that works as a bridge between those low-level interfaces and serial (UART/USB).
+It is very common that networking equipment supports CLI over a console port or SSH.
+I wonder if home equipment or office equipment supported CLI over serial interfaces.

+This project is to see what happens if home/office equipment supported such CLI.

-I use Microchip PIC16F1 series 8bit MCU to develop the gateway, since they are very cheap and small.
+I use Microchip PIC16F1 series 8bit MCU to develop prototypes in this project.

 ![pic16f1](./doc/starting_project.png)